Update 01/03/10: This story (and my little blue head) was featured on CNN Headline News today!

 It was tough leaving some of them behind as there was a whole pile of CBS photos, but at 10 Bucks a photos and us already struggling with unemployment we got the best out of the pile.

-We went back later and the rest were gone, I didn’t want some random collector snatching them up to sell them to private collections or having them sit in a box for years.
+I went back later and the rest were gone, I didn’t want some random collector snatching them up to sell them to private collections or having them sit in a box for years.
 I plan on keeping these photos in safe keeping unless a museum or archival service wants to buy them, so please don’t email me about prices.
 I am a huge history buff and historical value of these means more to me than anything, hence why I am posting these photos for all to see.
 Enjoy!